adi-124/Laravel-5.7-social-blog-/README.md

 # Laravel-5.7-social-blog-
-Social Blog by Using Facebook SDK With Admin Panel
+Social Blog by Using Facebook SDK With Admin Panel College Level and For learning Laravel

 Feature